Electromagnetic spectrum

 Light waves and other types of energy that radiate (travel out) from where they're produced are

 called electromagnetic radiation.
 Together, they make up what's known as the electromagnetic spectrum.
-Our eyes can see only a limited part of the electromagnetic spectrum—the colorful rainbow we see on sunny-rainy days, which is only a tiny part of all the electromagnetic
+Our eyes can see only a limited part of the electromagnetic spectrum—the colorful rainbow we see on sunny-rainy days, which is an incredibly tiny part of all the electromagnetic radiation that zaps through our world.
+We call the energy we can see visible light

 (we discuss it in detail in our main article on light) and, like radio waves, microwaves, and all the rest, it's made